Joey Meneses Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Guardians pitching staff ranks 22nd in MLB.
+- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 24th in MLB.

-- The Guardians' 4.16 team ERA ranks 13th across all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA across all league pitching staffs (4.08).

-- Guardians pitchers combine to allow 11 home runs (0.8 per game), the eighth-fewest in the league.
+- The Guardians surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Quantrill (0-1) takes the mound for the Guardians to make his third start of the season.
+- Plesac (0-0) starts for the Guardians, his third of the season.

-- The righty last appeared on Saturday against the Seattle Mariners, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.